raegnald/huffman-ml/readme.md

 ...
 ```

-When you have a functional environment, you can compile and add to
+Once you have a working environment, you can compile `huffman.ml` and
-your path with
+add it your path with

 ```sh
 $ dune build --profile=release